 If you overuse xanthan gum while cooking or baking, the end product could have a gummy or slimy texture, which isn’t ideal.
 Use slowly and sparingly, to prevent clumping in your dishes.

 Glucomannan powder (konjac flour)

-Glucomannan is a fantastic product that is also best used sparingly.
 You may be familiar with the process of making a roux when cooking: form a paste of flour and butter, and then thin it with the liquid of your choice.

 This is another reason to use it sparingly - the end texture of your dish is likely to be thicker than what you have in your pot.

-Gelatin is an animal-based thickener that has been commercially available for a long time now.
+Gelatin is an animal-based keto thickener that has been commercially available for a long time now.
 This thickener was first used to make the first thickened jams and jellies, and it works just as well today.

-Gelatin is typically used as a keto thickening agent in desserts and sauces.
+This powder is typically used as a keto thickening agent in desserts and sauces.
 It also makes an excellent keto gravy thickener.

-This thickener can be bought as a powder or in more convenient, pre-proportioned sheets.
+Gelatin can be bought as a powder or in more convenient, pre-proportioned sheets.
 Picking which one to use is a fairly simple affair - we’d always recommend the powder for thickening stews and the sheets for thickening desserts.

 When using gelatin, you must always remember to be patient.
-The powder and the sheets can take a while to actually take effect in mixtures, but they’re dependable when activated.
+The powder and the sheets can take a while to take effect in mixtures, but they’re dependable when activated.

 If you’re using it to thicken hot food, we’d recommend adding agar-agar at the end of the cooking time and allowing the food to cool slightly before serving.
 In that cooling time, the food will thicken some more.